nabeel-hussain/interview-preparations/dotnet-interview-question.md

 - Monitor memory in production
 - Profile regularly during development
 - Use memory profilers to find retention paths

 ---

-# .NET Memory Management & Performance Guide

-## Memory Management

-### What is the difference between stack and heap memory?
+### 6.3.
+What is the difference between stack and heap memory?

 **Stack Memory:**
 - Used for static memory allocation